 When an author signs with a traditional publisher, they will receive an advance – a set sum negotiated by their agent that is given in instalments through the contract period.
 For example, a two-book contract advance might be paid like this:

-But the advance is actually what is more beneficial in mainstream publishing – think of the advance as your working salary and any royalties later down the line as icing on the cake!
+But the advance is actually what is more beneficial in mainstream publishing – think of it as your working salary, and any royalties that come later down the line as the icing on the cake!

 Cons of traditional publishing